thomas-s-lee/home/index.md

 # Welcome!

-I am a Ph.D. candidate in Finance at the University of Texas at Austin, McCombs School of Business.
+I am an applied economist specializing in data science and empirical finance research.

-My primary research area is empirical corporate finance, with a particular emphasis on municipal and public finance.
-I also have a strong interest in institutional investors and financial intermediation.
+I received a Ph.D. in finance from the University of Texas at Austin.

 You can find my resume [here](https://thomas-s-lee.github.io/home/assets/files/Thomas_Lee_Resume.pdf).